 I love mashed sweet potatoes!
 And my favorite way to serve them is with some maple syrup, vegan butter and garlic.
 Depending on what else I’m serving with the potatoes, I will either add some cinnamon or herbs to the potatoes as well.

-For recipes to pair with this side dish, please give these a try:
+And, for recipes to pair with this side dish, please give these a try:

 - Herb-Roasted Boneless Leg of Lamb

-- Herb Crusted Cornish Game Hens
+- Herb-Crusted Cornish Game Hens

 - Hearty Autumn-Harvest Salad with Apples